siddhinarayan09/sentiment-flask-app/README.md

 ## Overview

 This project leverages **BERT (Bidirectional Encoder Representations from Transformers)** for sentiment analysis, analyzing customer feedback or textual data.
 Sentiments are classified into categories like "Very Positive," "Positive," "Neutral," "Negative," and "Very Negative."
-The results are visualized through pie charts.
+The results are visualized through  a pie chart.

 ---